eight04/pyAPNG/docs/index.rst

 -------

 .. autoclass:: PNG
-   :members: open, from_chunks, to_bytes, save
+  :members: open, open_any, from_bytes, to_bytes, save

 .. autoclass:: FrameControl
-   :members: to_bytes, from_bytes
+  :members: from_bytes, to_bytes

 .. autoclass:: APNG
-   :members: append, to_bytes, from_files, open, save
+  :members: open, append, append_file, from_bytes, to_bytes, from_files, save